Rishabh5752/SkinCancerDetector/README.md

 # SkinCancerDetector
-A web app for classifying a skin lesion as malignant or benign
+A web app for classifying a skin lesion as Malignant or Benign.